Does your perspective need tweaking?

-The particular family members and friends who leave their prints on our hearts.
-People for us to love.
-And nurture.
-And encourage.
+Like, 1) these particular family members and friends who leave their fingerprints on our hearts.

-The gift of good health, in my case, to enjoy the great Pacific Northwest: hiking, kayaking, snow-shoeing, stand-up paddle boarding.
+2) the gift of good health to enjoy (in my case) the great Pacific Northwest: hiking, kayaking, snow-shoeing, stand-up paddle boarding.

-The joy of sipping Chai tea at an outdoor table, layered up against the October cold.
-Because everyone knows that food and beverages taste better outdoors.
+3) The joy of sipping Chai tea at an outdoor table, layered up against the October cold — because everyone knows that food and beverages taste better outdoors.

-The simple pleasure of knitting fingerless mittens, of breakfast for dinner, of autumn colors showing up this week after snowfall last week.
-Of cupcakes.
+4) The simple pleasure of knitting fingerless mittens, 5) of breakfast for dinner, 6) autumn colors showing up this week after snowfall last week.
+7) Cupcakes.